-Manage and adapt the successful Whatcom County Pollution Identification and Correction (PIC) Program to address fecal bacteria sources during critical environmental conditions and in hot spots still impacting areas with tribal, commercial, or recreational shellfish harvest closures or declining water quality.
+Provide data coordination and database management technical assistance to the Whatcom County Pollution Identification and Correction (PIC) Program to address fecal bacteria sources during critical environmental conditions and in hot spots still impacting areas with tribal, commercial, or recreational shellfish harvest closures or declining water quality.
 Program management will be done in coordination with the Whatcom Clean Water Program (WCWP).
 The WCWP is a partnership of local, state, and federal agencies and tribes working together to reduce bacteria pollution affecting shellfish growing areas in Whatcom County.
 WCWP goals are to increase the number of months and acreage approved for shellfish harvest in Whatcom County.
 Work performed for this agreement will focus on addressing bacteria sources in the Drayton Harbor and Portage Bay watersheds, but also include other coastal drainages as feasible.